-Being a contractor in today’s environment is extremely difficult.
-Banks are not lending and contractors are reliant on their customers to pay their invoices in a timely manner -- and all the while you’re expected to make payroll, pay vendors and try to grow your business.
-This is impossible without access to working capital and if a bank won’t lend you the money you have got to either:
+Being a contractor in today's environment is extremely difficult.
+Banks are not lending and contractors are reliant on their customers to pay their invoices in a timely manner, which most of the time means 30-60-90 days.
+All the while you’re expected to make payroll, pay vendors and try to grow your business.
+This is impossible without access to working capital and if a bank won't lend you the money you have got to either:

 - Turn down jobs

 - Find jobs where GC’s/owners pay promptly, which aren’t abundant because most contracts are “paid-when-paid”

 - Find an alternative solution to improve their cash flow

 Subcontractors bear most of this burden because they are furthest from the cash flow.
 On top of the slow payment terms, most general contractors or owners hold a 10% retainage from each pay application, further crippling their cash flow.

 One increasingly used solution is called factoring.
 Factoring provides relief to contractors by giving you access to immediate working capital without any additional burden on the general contractor or owner to pay quicker than they normally would.
 Factoring allows contractors to consistently meet their payroll, pay vendors timely and bid on more jobs they otherwise couldn't.
 Here is how factoring works:

 - A contractor sends the factoring company an invoice for work they've completed.

 - The factoring company wires up to 80% of its value into the contractor’s bank account that day, then holds the remaining 20% in escrow.

 - The contractor’s customer sends the factoring company the payment when the invoice is due.